sanjaybuddapar/motogiga/README.md

 You can edit the values that are sent to increase or decrease gas used.
 This is to send 200,000 transactions at ~15 sats/vb.
 By changing the values and numbers inside each of the commented lines, you can achieve different number of transactions, and different gas amounts.
+I won't get into detail on how to up the gas values, because it'd start a gas war... but if you're smart enough to figure it out, go nuts.

 Full credit to https://github.com/cryptosalomao
 I just made it do more txns, faster.